Los Angeles and San Diego Disability Insurance and ERISA Claim Attorneys Fight Anthem Claim Denials

 If you feel you have a wrongfully denied ERISA or non-ERISA claim for disability, life, long-term care or other insurance involving Anthem, the McKennon Law Group PC will aggressively fight for your benefits

 ERISA and non-ERISA disability, long-term care health and life insurance claims can be complicated and challenging.
 Hiring an attorney to handle your insurance claim is the most important decision you can make for the success of your insurance claim.
-If your claim for health, life, accidental death or dismemberment, short-term disability or long-term disability insurance has been wrongfully denied or suddenly terminated, fill out a free consultation form or call (949) 387-9595 to schedule a free consultation with the attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and non-ERISA, bad faith insurance claims.
+If your claim for health, life, accidental death or dismemberment, short-term disability or long-term disability insurance has been wrongfully denied or suddenly terminated, fill out a free consultation form or call (949) 387-9595 to schedule a free consultation with the insurance litigation attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and non-ERISA, bad faith insurance claims.
 Indeed, Robert McKennon, the principal and founder shareholder of McKennon Law Group PC, has been handling these types of claims for over 30 years.